2012-2013 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the Kirkhof College of Nursing section in this catalog.

-The Kirkhof College of Nursing (KCON) undergraduate nursing programs emphasize health promotion and illness prevention as well as care of the sick.
-Students' ability to think critically, solve problems, formulate concepts, make clinical judgments, analyze and summarize information, and form valid conclusions are integral to learning.
+The program stresses health promotion and illness prevention as well as care of the sick.
+The ability to think critically, to solve problems, formulate concepts, make judgments, analyze, summarize, and form valid conclusions is emphasized.
 This focus provides the student with the characteristics necessary for professional development and personal enrichment in a changing society.

-The Bachelor of Science in Nursing (B.S.N.) degree prepares the graduate to fulfill the professional nursing roles of provider of care, designer/manager/coordinator of care, and member of the profession.
-It also provides the foundation for continued education in advanced practice through graduate nursing studies.
+The baccalaureate degree in nursing prepares graduates to fulfill the professional nursing roles of providers of care, designers/managers/coordinators of care, and members of the profession.

-The undergraduate program provides learning experiences in myriad settings that combine the liberal arts and basic sciences with nursing theory and clinical practice.
-Students are prepared to provide nursing interventions at a beginning generalist level to individuals, families, and communities .
-Students are scheduled for clinical practice at a variety of hospitals and health care agencies, including home care, community centers, and ambulatory settings.
-KCON nursing students must be prepared to meet the needs of a student schedule in a profession where work demands occur at any time of the day or week.
+The undergraduate program provides learning experiences in clinical sites that combine the liberal arts and basic sciences with nursing theory and clinical practice.
+Students are prepared to provide nursing interventions for individuals, families, and communities at a beginning generalist level.
+Students are scheduled for clinical practice at a variety of community hospitals and health care agencies, including home care, community centers, and other ambulatory settings.

-Prior to beginning KCON clinical courses, students must complete comprehensive health compliance obligations including, but not limited to, a criminal background check, fingerprinting, and drug screening.
-Please note: All State Boards of Nursing review the records of all graduates who have completed a nursing program to determine eligibility to write the National Council Licensure Examination-RN (NCLEX-RN).
-All State Boards of Nursing retain the right to deny a Bachelor of Science in nursing (B.S.N.) graduate permission to write the licensure examination if he or she has been convicted of a crime.
+Students should be aware that the program requirements include a criminal background check and drug screening prior to allowing a student to begin nursing clinical courses.
+Students should also be aware that all State Boards of Nursing review the records of all graduates who have completed a nursing program to determine eligibility to write the National Council Licensure Examination (NCLEX).
+All State Boards of Nursing retain the right to deny a graduate permission to write the licensure examination if he or she has been convicted of a crime.